JVarhol/MakerspaceERP/README.md

 # Makerspace ERP

+This was vibe codes by me and Claude because I couldn't find an ERP solution that free, open source and actually worked how I wanted.

+For feedback, feature requests and to see whats in progress checkout https://discord.gg/MSwYkzRKU

 A self-hosted inventory and asset management system for home makerspaces.
 Single-file frontend, FastAPI + SQLite backend, runs as a systemd service.

 **Current version: ALPHA v1.4.13**